 Top 5 Japanese Knives Comparison

-It’s impossible to pinpoint only one element that makes this Japanese knife the ultimate purchase for a pretentious cook as it offers not only a magnificent design appearance-wise, but performance and construction-wise as well.
+It is impossible to pinpoint only one element that makes this Japanese style knife the ultimate purchase for a pretentious cook as it offers not only a magnificent design appearance-wise, but performance and construction-wise as well.
 The 67 layers of Damascus steel that go into the manufacturing of the knife’s 8-inch long blade make it approximately two times sharper than other models on the market.
 The wooden handle that it features not only makes it a comfortable tool to work with in the kitchen, but it gives the knife a sophisticated tone as well.
 The acute 15-degree angle of the blade guarantees an extreme sharpness, serving well even when confronted with the most difficult of tasks.
-In conclusion, if you are searching for a knife that will add rafinement to your kitchen, all while maintaining its usefulness, look no further than the H&PC-70749.
+In conclusion, if you are searching for a knife that will add refinement to your kitchen, all while maintaining its usefulness, look no further than the H&PC-70749.